bearc0025/Maxtimator/README.md

 Less than this size will be loaded into memory and parsed.
 That size or larger, the file will be read in line-by-line.

+## Error/Logging

+There is no error handling nor logging in the app.
+Only some placeholder code where errors/exceptions may occur.